Φ

 The Hard Problem of Consciousness

 Cognitive science asks: how does subjective experience arise from objective mechanism?
 The framework dissolves this question by showing it assumes a false dichotomy.
-The field is not reducible to either pole — it is the medium in which both the subjective (aperture-facing) and the objective (boundary-facing) aspects coexist.
+The field is not reducible to either pole; it is the medium in which both the subjective (center-facing) and the objective (boundary-facing) aspects coexist.
 Consciousness does not "arise from" matter, nor does matter "arise from" consciousness.
 Both are aspects of the field viewed from different ends of the same traversal.

 Why Thoughts Matter

-Cognitive science can describe neural correlates of thought but cannot explain why a thought matters — why it has felt significance, why it shapes the person who thinks it.
-The framework explains this directly: a thought is a filter that physically restructures the field.
-Its mattering is not epiphenomenal — it is structural.
-The thought literally changes the medium through which all subsequent experience must pass.
+Cognitive science can describe neural correlates of thought but cannot explain why a thought matters; why it has felt significance, why it shapes the person who thinks it.
+The framework explains this directly: a thought is a nested circumpunct on the boundary that physically restructures what reaches the center.
+Its mattering is not epiphenomenal; it is structural.
+The thought literally changes the processing surface through which all subsequent experience must pass.

 The Universality of Contemplative Report

-Why do contemplatives across unrelated traditions report the same experiences — timelessness, ego dissolution, unity, luminosity?
+Why do contemplatives across unrelated traditions report the same experiences (timelessness, ego dissolution, unity, luminosity)?
 Not because they share cultural conditioning, but because they are all describing the same geometric territory.
-Moving attention toward the aperture produces the same phenomenology regardless of tradition, because the territory is structural, not cultural.
+Moving attention toward the center produces the same phenomenology regardless of tradition, because the territory is structural, not cultural.

 How Ordinary Thoughts Become Pathological Identity